-The Money Sense ranking of best place to live in BC.
-Like any city we have our challenges, but to be on the radar and rank higher then Squamish and Whistler is an achievement.
+The Money Sense ranking of best place to live in B.C.
+Like any city, we have our challenges, but to be on the radar and rank higher than Squamish and Whistler is an achievement.

 10. What's has been the city's greatest failure over the last four years?

-Our ability to communicate the city' vision to the people living in Fort St. John.
-There have been improvements in the process, but remains a challenge.
+Our ability to communicate the city's vision to the people living in Fort St. John.
+There have been improvements in the process, but it remains a challenge.

 11. What's the biggest opportunity facing the city over the next four years?